 Below, I share a few notes that aren’t top secret.

 - Rental property ownership — The allure is in dense residential districts causing growth in rents, particularly where you can buy a house that allows that rent to more than cover the mortgage.
 The importance is the leveraged debt: With a 20 percent down payment, (and a dependable tenant) you can slowly accrue a much larger asset.
 You should treat rental properties like a small business, with relatively low short term margins and the bet on greater returns later.
+We talked about the ‘one-percent rule’ for estimating the return of a rental, and the assumed ‘cap-rate’ you can estimate to pick what properties to better investigate.

 - Sharing economy — One friend was interested in Uber driving in off-hours, and I shared on our success with Airbnb.